 Deploy and maintain RAPIDS in production environments with these machine learning operations, hyper parameter optimization, and integration guides on our Cloud ML Examples Repository and Deployments Page

 RAPIDS projects stay cohesive thanks to detailed maintainer guides and ops procedures.
 Look up release schedules, get CI help, and stay up to date on our Maintainer Documentation Page

 Open source projects stay healthy with active contributions.
-Each RAPIDS repository has helpful and detailed contributing guides, such as cuDF's example.
+Overall contribution guides can be found on our Documentation.
+Each RAPIDS repository also has helpful and detailed contributing guides, such as cuDF's example.
 Check out each project's README and documentation for their specific requirements in the RAPIDS Repositories